Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 device tree configuration that are helpful to support elements of PYNQ to be added to a pre-existing BSP.

-If a suitable PetaLinux BSP is unavailable for the board then this can be left blank; in this case, an HDF file needs to be provided in the board directory.
+If a suitable PetaLinux BSP is unavailable for the board then ``BSP_${BOARD}`` can be left blank; in this case, users have two options:

+ 1. Place a *<design_name>.xsa* file in the ``petalinux_bsp/hardware_project``
+    folder.
+As part of the build flow, a new BSP will be created from this XSA file.
+ 2. Place a makefile along with tcl files which can generate the hardware design in the ``petalinux_bsp/hardware_project`` folder.
-The *system.hdf* file should be placed in the ``petalinux_bsp/hardware_project`` folder and a new generic BSP will be created as part of the build flow.
+    As part of the build flow, the hardware design along with the XSA file will be generated, then a new BSP will be created from this XSA file.

+Starting from image v2.6, we allow users to disable FPGA manager by setting ``FPGA_MANAGER_${BOARD}`` to 0.
+This may have many use cases.
+For example, users may want the bitstream to be downloaded at boot to enable some board components as early as possible.
+Another use case is that users want to enable interrupt for XRT.
+The side effect of this, is that users may not be able to reload a bitstream after boot.

+If ``FPGA_MANAGER_${BOARD}`` is set to 1 or ``FPGA_MANAGER_${BOARD}`` is
+not defined at all, FPGA manager will be enabled.
+In this case, the bitstream will be downloaded later in user applications; and users can only use XRT in polling mode.
+This is the default behavior of PYNQ since we want users to be able to download any bitstream after boot.

 Board-specific packages
 -----------------------